Employer Reporting Requirements: Phased Retirement Option

-- PRO agreements can be up to one year in length and may be renewed up to five times at the discretion of the employer.
+- PRO agreements can be up to one year in length and may be renewed up to four times at the discretion of the employer.

 - The employee must reduce hours by at least 25% and not exceed 1,044 hours per PRO agreement one year period.

 - The employee and employer no longer contribute to PERA.

 Once an agreement has been made between the employer and the employee to participate in the PRO, the Phased Retirement Agreement form must be completed instead of the Verification of Termination form with the retirement application process.
 Please refer to our Retirement Tool Kit for additional information on how to apply for a PERA monthly retirement annuity.
 The PRO agreement form consists of three components: the employee should complete and sign Part A and C while the employer completes and signs Part B. Either the employer or the employee may submit the completed form to PERA.
 However, the agreement must be entered into and received by PERA before the start of employment under the phased retirement program.
 The employer may not establish a PRO agreement with someone who is already collecting a benefit from PERA.

 Employers that have a PRO agreement stop making contributions to PERA on the day the employee’s General Plan (Coordinated or Basic) membership is discontinued.
 Employers must, however, enroll employees participating in the PRO in PERA’s Exempt Plan.
 The Exempt Plan was established as a way for PERA to receive earnings information from employers on re-employed benefit recipients who are under full Social Security retirement age.
 Therefore, the earnings of these individuals must be reported on the Salary Deduction Report (SDR).